CassieParticles/MarchingSquares/README.md

 # MarchingSquares
 MarchingSquaresImplementation

-Marching squares implementation to use and learn from in future
+An implementation of marching squares to better visualise areas above and below a threshold in 2D.